Biomedical Treatments—Key Takeaways from MAPS 2016

 I’ve attended a number of different conferences and course over the years, in person and online, in a quest to learn all I can to help my daughter.
 This past April I attended the Medical Academy of Pediatric Special Needs (MAPS) conference for the first time.
 It was an intense three days of learning.
 The MAPS conference is a continuing education conference that allows medical practitioners to gain a comprehensive knowledge of the research and clinical applications in the area of biomedical treatments for special needs children, with a specific focus on children with neurodevelopmental disorders.

 MAPS is a conference of clinicians and researchers who are in the trenches treating kids everyday, pushing forward what they have learned from clinical experience while being guided by research.
-I read a lot and have been to many courses, but I was looking for a comprehensive program where the curriculum addressed all areas of biomedical interventions currently available.
+I read a lot and have been to many courses, but I was looking for a comprehensive program where the curriculum addressed all areas of biomedical treatments and interventions currently available.
 That’s why I decided to go to the MAPS conference, and I was not disappointed.
 The depth of information and quality of practitioners and instructors is second to none.
 While I can’t share all I learned in one article, I will share a few points of interest that I took away from my three days there.

 MAPS Practitioner Training